-12.6 Alcohol
+13.6 Alcohol

 DCSF staff are encouraged to communicate the clear message to our pupils that alcohol is one of the main 'gateway' drugs and that a responsible attitude towards alcohol is essential for adult life.
 We maintain that the law of the land must be followed and no pupil is permitted to be in possession of or consume alcohol on the DCSF site unless it is at an organised and supervised school event.
-Alcohol may only be consumed at a school event by pupils in Year 11 and above and with the express consent of their parent/guardian.
-Alcohol is permitted at Sixth Form events when served with a meal and by staff.
-As we are a boarding school it is considered appropriate on rare occasions such as House Suppers and House Barbecues to permit pupils in Year 11 to consume one alcoholic drink; this may happen only with the express permission of the Senior Housemaster/mistress on each and every occasion, and all alcohol must be served by a member of staff.
-Any breach of the School Rules with regard to the consumption, possession or supply of alcohol will be treated very seriously and will result in a serious sanction.
+Alcohol is permitted at Sixth Form events when served with a meal and by staff and with the express consent of the pupil's parent/guardian.
+Additionally, as we are a boarding school it is considered appropriate on rare occasions such as House Suppers and House Barbecues to permit pupils in Year 11 to consume one alcoholic drink; this may happen only with the express permission of the Senior Housemaster/mistress and the pupil's parent/guardian on each and every occasion, and all alcohol must be served by a member of staff.
+Any breach of the School

+Rules with regard to the consumption, possession or supply of alcohol will be treated very seriously and will result in a serious sanction.

-13 Suspensions
+14 Suspensions

-- 13.1 Suspensions may be internal (served in School) or external (served outside of the School).
+- 14.1 Suspensions may be internal (served in School) or external (served outside of the School).
 A pupil who is externally suspended will not benefit from any aspect of the Foundation's educational, pastoral or co-curricular provision while they are suspended.
-A suspension will be formally recorded in any reference from the Foundation, unless the Principal should decide that the pupil's subsequent behaviour warranted the expunging of that information from a pupil's record. - 13.2 Suspensions will, under normal circumstances, be for a limited period as it is important that the pupil's education is resumed without unreasonable delay.
+A suspension will be formally recorded in any reference from the Foundation, unless the Principal should decide that the pupil's subsequent behaviour warranted the expunging of that information from a pupil's record. - 14.2 Suspensions will, under normal circumstances, be for a limited period as it is important that the pupil's education is resumed without unreasonable delay.
 In a case which is likely to result in suspension, removal or exclusion the following protocol will apply: - A thorough investigation will take place.
 This will be conducted by a senior member of staff, usually a Deputy Head; - Where a pupil needs to be spoken to by staff as part of this investigation, this will be done by a maximum of two members of staff at a time.
-One of whom will be the pupil's SHM, DHM or Tutor and who will be there to act as a support to the pupil. - The pupil and their parents will be informed of the allegation and the evidence supporting it; - The pupil will be given an opportunity to exonerate themselves;

-- The final hearing of the case will be conducted by the Headmistress for Chorister School pupils and the Principal for Durham School pupils (or by a nominated senior member of staff who has not been involved in the investigation). - 13.3 The only exception to the above would be in the case of an external investigation by the Police or other similar agency.
+One of whom will be the pupil's Senior or Deputy Housemaster/mistress or Tutor and who will be there to act as a support to the pupil. - The pupil and their parents will be informed of the allegation and the evidence supporting it before the suspension is issued; - The pupil will be given an opportunity to exonerate themselves; - The final hearing of the case will be conducted by the Head Teacher for Chorister School pupils and the Principal for Durham School pupils (or by a nominated senior member of staff who has not been involved in the investigation).
+Parental presence at this hearing is not required, but parents may request to attend and, depending on the likely period of suspension, parents may be invited to attend. - 14.3 The only exception to the above would be in the case of an external investigation by the Police or other similar agency.
 In the case of an allegation of serious criminal behaviour on the part of a pupil, DCSF will cooperate fully with any Police investigation.
 In other circumstances where the advice or involvement of an outside agency would be pertinent, DCSF will seek advice from appropriate agencies and professional bodies (including the Durham Safeguarding Children Partnership, HMC, and BSA).
 In such cases, it may be appropriate or necessary for a pupil to be removed from their School pending the outcome of the investigation.